 Guided Horseback Rides (year round)

 Macheros, the name of our community, translates as “stables,” and almost every household has at least one working horse on hand.
 All of these horses work carrying tourists up the mountain during the butterfly season, and so they are docile and accustomed to carrying unfamiliar riders.
-On this tour you will be led by Joel’s brother Vicente through the shady, gently-sloping trails that meander through the forested foothills that surround our village.
-Vicente is an experienced forest forager, skilled at harvesting wild mushrooms during the rainy season and tree resin year round.
-He can take you to see the field where the family grows their corn, or to the building that belonged to the hacendados who ruled this territory before the Mexican Revolution, or to the ruins of a mysterious pre-Colombian pyramid on the hill that overlooks the B&B. Tour price of $60 US each includes guide service, horse wrangling, and a picnic lunch. $30 for kids under 18.
+On this tour you will be led by one of Joel’s brothers through the shady, gently-sloping trails that meander through the forested foothills that surround our village.
+They can take you to see the field where the family grows their corn, or to the building that belonged to the hacendados who ruled this territory before the Mexican Revolution, or to the ruins of a mysterious pre-Colombian pyramid on the hill that overlooks the B&B. Tour price of $60 US each includes guide service, horse wrangling, and a picnic lunch. $30 for kids under 18.

 Our peace and quiet is periodically punctured by boisterous observances of the religious calendar in our fervently folk Catholic small town.
 Day of the Dead (November 1 & 2), the Virgin’s birthday (December 12th) Christmas Eve, New Year’s Eve, Holy Week (especially the Passion on Good Friday) and the Patron Saint’s Day fiesta on May 14 & 15 are festive times to visit.
 These observances seamlessly combine the orthodox with the pagan, and usually include flowers, processions, special seasonal foods and terrifying/exhilarating amateur fireworks displays.